 - Last time went to Disney World I took my camcorder and held it underhand at the eye level of my 5 year old daughter.
 I followed about 10 feet behind her and my wife as they traveled throught he crowds.
 What a cool perspective.
 It really lets you appreciate how grand it all is to see it from their perspective - especially when they ran into Mickey and some of his friends.

-- If you shoot with an iPhone or you have one of those super cool GoPro sports cameras, check out the rigs we have from Steadicam and iKan!
+- If you shoot with an iPhone or you have one of those super cool GoPro sports cameras, check out the rigs, gimbals and supports available to get different shots

 - If you really want to have fun, and you own a POV camera like the Go Pro, attach it to your toddler or pet during the holiday celebration or while on vacation.
 Now you'll get a really cool view on how things look from their perspective.
 Be prepared to spend some time stabilizing the footage during the editing process.
 It's a bit of work, but it's a really neat way to give your audience a brand new angle and look at the holidays.
 Warning!
 DO not overdue it!